quinnreynolds/plasmaArc/README.md

 ### What is this repository for? ###

-* Dynamics of incompressible and weakly-compressible (low current) thermal plasma arcs used in welding and arc furnace applications.
+* Dynamics of weakly compressible thermal plasma arcs used in welding and arc furnace applications.
 * Live branches track ESI OpenFOAM releases unless otherwise indicated.

 ### How do I get set up? ###